DataDisco/w01_squirrels/README.md

 - Then `cd` into the repo directory and create your virtual environment `~$ python3 -m venv venv --prompt DISCO --upgrade-deps`

-- Activate the Install the dependences
+- Activate your venv and install the dependences
 `~$ . venv\bin\activate`
 `~$ pip3 install -r requirements.txt`